Derek-Simon/Derek-Simon/README.md

 ## About Series

-Series & Materials I've finished:
+Series & Materials & Programs I've finished:
-* only postive reading & learning, I record the time of its duration.
-* every time I handle 2 things simultaneously
-* all can be found in my website: [derekactions.com](https://www.derekactions.com/)
+* all series can be found in my website: [derekactions.com](https://www.derekactions.com/)

 Lexical Series: